 High Cholesterol is a contributing risk factor for heart attacks.
 Cholesterol is made up of LDL cholesterol and HDL cholesterol and high levels of LDL cholesterol leads to a build-up of damaging cholesterol in the coronary arteries.
-High cholesterol can be due to lifestyle or caused by an inherited condition called familial hypercholesterolaemia which runs in families and means your body is unable to process cholesterol properly.
+High cholesterol is largely down to lifestyle, but can also be caused by an inherited condition called familial hypercholesterolaemia which runs in families and means your body is unable to process cholesterol properly.
 Your GP or nurse can check your cholesterol levels and advise on the next steps should you need to take further action.